 When talking about US taxes and taxation of US citizens who live abroad, you may have heard of Foreign Tax Credit.
-And you may also be aware of the possibility to offset the US tax owed by using the taxes paid to another country.
-That way you can narrow the owed tax down to zero!
+A U.S. citizen or resident alien who pays income taxes in another country can claim a tax credit against their U.S. federal income tax bill.
+You can offset your US tax liability by claiming the foreign taxes paid to another country.
+This way, you can bring your tax owing down to zero.

 - You claim Foreign Tax Credit on your US expat taxes by filing Form 1116

 - You attach the Foreign Tax Credit Form 1116 to a Form 1040, your individual US tax return

 - One of the benefits of Foreign Tax Credit is that it reduces your US tax liability on expat income dollar for dollar.

 - You cannot take Foreign Tax Credit against foreign income which you have previously excluded by the Foreign Earned Income Exclusion

 - And you can’t receive a refund of foreign taxes paid through your US tax return